 For reporting project management equipment choose "Project management equipment" from the dropdown menu.
 Add N/A to "description" and indicate the period of reported management equipment to "comment".
-Add the number of units based on totally reported staff working hours for period to the "number of units".
-For example, Project Manager 620 units + Communication Manager 230 units = 850 units reported for management equipment.
+Add the number of units based on totally reported

-Before starting to fill in the real costs fill in Public procurements section in Jems (for more info see Public procurements).
+Before starting to fill in the real costs fill in "Public procurements" section in Jems (for more info see Public procurements sub-chapter).
 For reporting the real cost choose "cost category" "Equipment."
 Select the correct contract from the "Contract name" dropdown menu.
 This field is used to link expenditure to public procurements.
 All contract names created by the partner in the public procurement section show up here.
 Add also internal reference, invoice number, invoice date and date of payment for the expenditure.

 Add the evidence documents related to the expenditure in the "attachments" in the list of expenditure.
-Since only one attachment per expenditure is currently allowed, please combine the documents in one pdf file before attaching it to the expenditure.
+Since only one attachment per expenditure is currently allowed, please combine the documents in one pdf or zip file before attaching it to the expenditure.
+Most